osecurio/plview/README.md

 ## How to use

-After building and installing, open Binary Ninja and select a partition or a raw MTK preloader binary.
-The binja view should say `MTK Preloader`, and there should be a header and code&data segment.
+After building and installing, open Binary Ninja and select a partition or a raw MTK GFH BootROM binary.
+The binja view should say `MTK`.

 ## Screenshot
+- Out of date SS
 ![Demo](docs/screen.png)